Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent operators, the existence of the invariant measure.

 proving the invariance of $\hat{\mu}.$

 Now we are only left to prove that \ $||\hat{\mu}||_{s}\leq M_{1}$.
 Since $ L_{\delta ,\hat{\mu}}(\hat{\mu})=\hat{\mu}$ this directly follows from $ (Exi1)$. \end{proof}

-Theorem \ref{existence1} give general, sufficient conditions for the existence of the invariant probability measure of a self consistent operator, but it is hard to apply it constructively to approximate the invariant measure.
+Theorem \ref{existence1} gives general, sufficient conditions for the existence of the invariant probability measure of a self-consistent operator, but it is hard to apply it constructively to approximate the invariant measure.
 Furthermore it does not give information about the uniqueness.
-Now we prove a kind of constructive existence and uniqueness result in the case of weak coupling.
-We remark \ that the setting is slightly different from the previous result.
-In particular we ask a strong stability property (see $(Exi3)$) for the invariant measures of the operators $L_{\delta ,\mu }$ as $\mu $ vary.